-Often called the jewel in the crown of Seychelles, Aldabra is the world's largest raised coral atoll and a UNESCO World Heritage Site.
+Often called the jewel in the crown of Seychelles, Aldabra is the world's largest raised coral atoll and is a UNESCO World Heritage Site.
 With an area of about 150 sq km it comprises about one-third

 of the landmass of Seychelles, but has no human population other than the staff of the Research Station It is a tropical island wilderness, seen by only a few privileged visitors each year.
-Aldabra Expeditions will allow you to be one of these lucky few, taking you to the Research Station, the mangrove forests and the booby colony and giving you the chance to dive and snorkel the Main Channel, the West Channels and the Johnny Channel.
+Our Aldabra Expeditions will allow you to be one of the lucky few, taking you to the Research Station, the mangrove forests and the booby colony and giving you the chance to dive and snorkel the Main Channel, the West Channels and the Johnny Channel.